apache/datafusion-ballista-python/README.md

 - Support reading JSON
 - Support distributed Python UDFs and UDAFs
-- Add support for Substrait, allowing execution against other execution engines that are supported by DataFusion's Python bindings (currently, Polars, Pandas, and cuDF)
+- Support distributed query execution against Python DataFrame libraries such as Polars, Pandas, and cuDF, that are already supported by DataFusion's Python bindings (this will require new features in Ballista)

 ## Examples